vime-js/vime/CONTRIBUTING.md

 $: npm run serve
 ```

-- `build`: This script will generate/update any new component documentation.
+- `build`: This script will build the package and generate/update any new component documentation.
-- `serve`: This script will boot the development environment at `http://localhost:3333`.
+- `serve`: This script will boot the development environment at `http://localhost:3336`.
 - `test:unit.watch`: This script will run all unit tests, and watch for file changes to re-run.
 - `cy:open`: This script will launch the Cypress GUI for performing E2E testing.
 - `generate:provider`: This script will create a new media provider.